KuanChunChen/kc_blog/README.md

-# KC_BLOG
+# Elegant Access - Your Majesty
-This repo is the website that have serval tutorial.
+Elegant Access is a blog that share android know-how.

 ### 👋 Hello, I,m Kuan-Chun-Chen.
 ---